masudermann/HaplotypeAnalysis_Visualization/README.md

-# Early blight manuscript (change to proper title of paper) data analysis
+# Haplotype analysis and visualization workflow

 (Make prettier)
 The analysis from Anderson T and Sudermann M et al. happens in two phases: